AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Discussion

-Now we extend our discussion of the data size, where some analyses have been given by Theorem \ref{theo:number} under the Euler method and some mild assumptions.
-Compared to the SOTA method, AttSolver requires a smaller data size to achieve the same generalization error, which is consistent with the experimental results in Table \ref{tab:springmass}.
-Although our proposed method does reduce the data size required by the SOTA method, the accuracy may not be sufficient for all the problems in the natural sciences and engineering.
+\begin{proof} (See Appendix \ref{appendix:theo3}).\qedhere \end{proof} Although our proposed method does reduce the data size required by the SOTA method, the accuracy may not be sufficient for all the problems in the natural sciences and engineering.
 Therefore, if we need to solve a problem that requires high accuracy, it would be better to increase the training data size as much as possible to further improve the performance of the AI-enhance solver than only relying on the algorithmic design.
-This is because we can observe when the complete training data is used, the improvement brought by AttSolver may be less than 10\%, which is reasonable since the AttSolver is designed tailored to the data-insufficient scenario and we have not explicitly maximized the performance of AttSolver when the data is sufficient.
-In the future, we will explore improving the AttSolver in the data-sufficient scenario.
+This is because we can observe when the complete training data is used, the improvement brought by AttNS may be less than 10\%-15\%, which is reasonable since the AttNS is designed tailored to the data-insufficient scenario and we have not explicitly maximized the performance of AttNS when the data is sufficient.
+In the future, we will explore improving the AttNS in the data-sufficient scenario.

+(4) \ul{\textbf{The the effectiveness of AttNS for robustness }}.
+Our proposed method AttNS is inspired by the attention mechanism in ResNet.
+In Fig.~\ref{fig:noiseattack}, we empirically explore the robustness of AttNS by noise attack experiments under different data sizes.
+Injecting noise into the input is an explicit way of adding small perturbations that help us observe the robustness of the model.
+Specifically, in the training process, we can interfere with the training phase of AttNS by adding constant noise $\sigma = 1e-5$ to $\hat{\mathbf{u}}_n$, i.e., $\hat{\mathbf{u}}_n \gets \hat{\mathbf{u}}_n +\sigma$ for all $n$ in Eq.~(\ref{eq:ours}).
+Experimental results show that, compared with the baseline AHS, i.e., NeurVec, our proposed method can significantly regulate the noise, leading to smaller training loss and stable simulations.
+In contrast, NeurVec explodes numerically at the beginning of the simulation due to the effect of noise in all settings.

+The above experiments illustrate that the proposed AttNS is robust enough to maintain a stable solution even in limited data scenarios.

+(5) \ul{\textbf{Limitation }}.
+From the experiment results in our paper, the proposed AttNS can achieve good enough simulation performance with less training data.
+However, AttNS does not completely prevent the solution from being disturbed under the inherent noise in the dataset.
+So we aim to alleviate the noise issue rather than solve it completely.
+If we want to further mitigate this issue, we may need more elaborate network structures and training settings to enhance the effectiveness of our AttNS.

+The experiments in this paper only consider the ordinary differential equation (ODE) and not the benchmark for considering partial differential equations (PDE), this is because the ODE is more conducive to some of the theoretical analyses in this paper, whereas the complex PDE is not easy to analyze.
+Fortunately, the AHS can also be used for PDE solv~\cite{dresdner2022learning}, so this could be used as future work to use AttNS for PDE solving.